Today in Naval History - From The Naval Historical Center

 BASE jump?
 It stands for someone who jumps from Bridge, Antenna, Structure (building), Earth.

-This entry was posted on Wednesday, December 26th, 2007 at 12:01 am | View Timeline and is filed under Skydiving, History, Technology.
+This entry was posted on Wednesday, December 26th, 2007 at 12:01 am and is filed under History, Skydiving, Technology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.